-Lucy was born in London and educated in England and the US before reading History at Edinburgh University.
+Lucy was born in London and educated in England and the US before reading History and History of Art at Edinburgh University.

 She was voted one of the ‘top twenty young writers in Britain’ by the Independent on Sunday in 2001 and featured in the ‘Writers’ section of the New Statesman’s “Best of Young British” issue the same year; Boyd Tonkin hailed her rising star in the Independent in 2008.